wikimedia/mediawiki-extensions-ContentTranslation/doc/ContentTranslation-v2.md

 It is mw.cx.ui.TranslationView that connects the translation units and tools.
 The showTool event from translation unit is handled by mw.cx.ui.TranslationView and it fires mw.cx.ui.TranslationView.prototype.showTranslationTool.

-When a click is recieved on a translation unit, the unit is activated and it emits 'activate' event.
+When a click is received on a translation unit, the unit is activated and it emits 'activate' event.
 On every 'activate' event all translation tools are first hidden by the mw.cx.ui.TranslationView.

 Nested section translation units are problematic in this case too.
 Section level translation unit tools will be shown more than once when the event propagates.